TaylorJadin/jadin.me/content/posts/2022/03/customizing-peertube/index.md

 }

-/* Hide the publish button, the menu button, and the drawer if not logged in */
-#custom-css > my-app > div.peertube-container.user-not-logged-in > div.header > div.header-right > my-header > a,
-.user-not-logged-in > .header > .top-left-block > .icon-menu,
-.user-not-logged-in > .sub-header-container > .ng-star-inserted > .menu-wrapper
+/* Hide the publish button, the menu button, and the drawer if not logged in */ .user-not-logged-in > .root-header > .root-header-right > my-header > .publish-button, .user-not-logged-in > .root-header > .top-left-block > .icon-menu, .user-not-logged-in > .sub-header-container > .ng-star-inserted > .menu-wrapper
 {
 display: none !important;
 }

-/* Fix the spacing when the menu is hidden and you aren't logged in */ .user-not-logged-in > .sub-header-container > .main-col {
+/* Fix the spacing when the menu is hidden when you aren't logged in */ .user-not-logged-in > .sub-header-container > .main-col {
   margin-inline-start: 0px;
   width: 100%;